preetsanjam/Web_Development/CSS/notes.md

 - **Attribute selector**: The attribute selector allows us to apply formatting to all tags having a specific attribute.
 The selector is written as [attributename].
 It can also be used in combination with a type selector.
 - **Attribute + value selector**: The attribute with the value selector allows us to target tags having an attribute with a particular value.
 For example, having an `<href>` attribute with the value of the Facebook page's URL.
 - If an element has external, internal and inline CSS applied on it, due to the order of rendering of the CSS, the inline CSS formatting will be rendered for this element.
 - Pseudo class selectors are CSS selectors that help in styling the element based on state changes.
-The common pseudo classes inlcude :link, :active, :visited, :hover, :first-child and :nth-child.
+The common pseudo classes include :link, :active, :visited, :hover, :first-child and :nth-child.
 - Pseudo classes are CSS selectors with a colon preceding them.
 They specify a special state of an element.
 - In CSS, the universal selector denoted by * is used to match all the HTML elements on the web page.
     Syntax: <br>